What is the minimum size copper wire required for a 230-volt, single-phase circuit supplying a 65-ampere load over a distance of 250 feet?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the minimum size of copper wire required for a 230-volt, single-phase circuit carrying a 65-ampere load over a distance of 250 feet, several factors need to be considered, including the ampacity of the wire and the voltage drop.
+To determine the minimum size of copper wire required for a 230-volt, single-phase circuit supplying a 65-ampere load over a distance of 250 feet, it’s important to consider both the wire's current-carrying capacity (ampacity) and voltage drop.

 Subscribe